-To the best of our knowledge, Yoda is only the second cat to ever have a Ridgestop placed.
-This technique is a very new addition to the group of techniques used to manage patella (kneecap) luxation (dislocation).
+To the best of our knowledge here at West Midlands Referrals, Yoda is only the second cat ever to have a Ridgestop placed.
+This technique is a new addition to the techniques used to manage patella (kneecap) luxation (dislocation).
 The patella should normally track up and down in a groove.
 Luxation occurs when it slips out of that groove.

 Ridgestop involves using a synthetic rim to build up the side of the groove over which the patella is slipping.
 The synthetic rim is held in place with screws.
 Most of the Ridgestop implants (designed for dogs) use three 2.7mm screws.
 The smallest size uses two screws.
 Instead of 2.7mm screws we used 2.4mm screws in Yoda.